Barite Resources

 1. China – The Leading Producer

-China is the world’s largest producer and exporter of barite.
-The majority of its reserves are found in the Guizhou, Guangxi, and Hunan provinces.
-Chinese barite is crucial for both domestic consumption and international exports, particularly for the oil and gas sector.
+China ranks as the world’s largest producer and exporter of barite.
+Most reserves lie in Guizhou, Guangxi, and Hunan provinces.
+In addition, Chinese barite supports domestic demand while supplying international oil and gas sectors.

 2. India – Home to the World’s Largest Single Deposit

-India ranks among the top global barite producers, with the Mangampet deposit in Andhra Pradesh being the largest single barite deposit in the world.
-The country supplies high-purity barite to various industries, particularly in the Middle East and North America.
+India holds the Mangampet deposit in Andhra Pradesh, the largest single barite deposit in the world.
+Consequently, the country is a major supplier to the Middle East, North America, and other markets requiring high-purity barite.

 3. United States – Key Reserves in Nevada